 CET full form हिंदी में: “सामान्य पात्रता परीक्षा”

-Which exams will be conducted by the NRA CET Exam?
+Which exams will be conducted through the Common Eligibility test?

-Initially, below given exams may be conducted by NRA.
+Initially, below given exams may be conducted by National recruitment agency.

 |SSC||SSC CGL, SSC CHSL, SSC CPO, SSC JHT, SSC GD, SSC MTS, SSC Stenographer, SSC Selection post|